windszzlang/windszzlang/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on full TOEFL, GRE, stack software development, machine learning projects and competitions etc.
+- 🔭 I’m currently working on argument mining, natural language processing projects etc.
 - 🌱 I’m currently learning machine learning, natural language processing, etc.
 - 👯 I’m looking to apply for American graduate School.
 - 📫 How to reach me: windszzlang@gmail.com & windszzz@qq.com
-- 😄 Wish: Bless to myself..
+- 😄 Wish: Blessings to myself..
 - ⚡ Fun fact: On the one hand there are gaps, on the other hand the luck is not very good.

 <!--